 The Master of Arts program in Digital Studies involves a considerable investment of your money and time, and we strive to be open and honest about the expenses associated with attending the University of Chicago.
 The University also offers fellowship opportunities and loan options to finance your education.

 Tuition, Fees, and Expenses

 Full-time students take three for-credit courses per quarter.
-Total tuition for a full-time Digital Studies MA student in the 2018–2019 school year was $57,996.
+The total tuition fee for a full-time Digital Studies MA student in the 2021–2022 school year will be $62,640.

-A current schedule of fees can be found at the Office of the Bursar's website and is updated yearly.
-Click here to visit the Bursar and learn more about student health insurance premiums and other applicable fees.
+A current schedule of fees can be found at the Office of the Bursar’s website and is updated yearly.
+Visit the Bursar’s website and learn more about student health insurance premiums and other applicable fees.